abstractmath.org

 The role of proofs in math

 The only way to verify that a claim about mathematics is correct is to prove it.
 Numerical evidence or the fact that the claim is true in some physical situation is suggestive but is not a verification.
-See an example.

 Mathematical proofs are public documents that can be challenged and defended using known principles.
-Any step in the proof can be challenged and a defender of the proof must analyze the step in more detail to show that it is correct or to discover that in fact the step is incorrect and the proof is wrong!
+Any step in the proof can be challenged and a defender of the proof must analyze the step in more detail to show that it is correct - or to discover that in fact the step is incorrect and the proof is wrong!

 This description of proofs shows how math is a part of science.

 So the proof plays a role that is in some ways analogous to the role of experiments in other sciences.
-(This analogy should not be pushed to far, though!)
+(This analogy should not be pushed to far, though.)

 It is an observable fact that when mathematicians argue about whether some proposition is correct, they may argue heatedly for awhile but eventually the argument comes to an abrupt and total end: One party realizes that they have made a mistake, or both parties realize they had different definitions for one of the concepts they were arguing about.